1640lab/wuijs-lib/README.md

 This implementation method allows for standardization of an application's user interface design, using the `WUI.css` file.

 > [!IMPORTANT]
-> The style settings files must be in the paths `./Settings/Main.css` and `./Settings/WUI.css`.
+> The styles settings file must be in the path `./Settings/WUI.css`.

 > [!TIP]
 > If you only want to implement part of the WUI library set, you must add calls to the JS and CSS files in the HTML header as indicated in each section.